Introduction

 Step-by-Step Guide to Choosing and Installing Modern Lighting

-- Test the lights to ensure they are working correctly.
+- Test the lights to confirm functionality.

 - Remove the old fixture and disconnect the wiring.